Wilderness Adventures in British Columbia and Yukon since 1988

 Q: What are your guides’ qualifications?

-Our guides have a keen interest in the outdoors, love their work, and enjoy sharing their knowledge.
-They are certified in sea kayaking, possess wilderness first aid, and emergency procedures.
-They possess backgrounds in areas such as natural and cultural history, photography and low impact wilderness travel.
+Our lead guides are members of the Sea Kayak Guides Alliance of BC.
+They area non-profit society which upholds high standards for professional sea kayak guides and operators in BC.
+Through ongoing professional development and certification, the Alliance strives to ensure safe practices on an industry-wide basis.
+They have a keen interest in the outdoors, love their work, and enjoy sharing their knowledge.
+They are certified in wilderness first aid, and emergency procedures and possess backgrounds in areas such as natural and cultural history, photography and low impact wilderness travel.

 Q: What is the size of your kayaking groups?